dlwicksell/axiom/README.md

 * *datetime.vim* - Script to imprint a datetime stamp in MUMPS routines
 * *globaldump.vim* - Script to call KBAWDUMP from within vim
 * *mtags.vim* - Script to call the tag file built by mktags
-* *syntax.vim* - Script to set things up for mumps.vim
+* *settings.vim* - Script to set up various settings for M-tools
 * *templates.vim* - Script to call template files
 * *mumps.vim* - Syntax file for MUMPS routines
 * *ewd.tpl* - Sample template for an EWD design page